Devin Dodson: Racing career

-Dodson started his career in go-kart racing before moving up to dirt modifieds at the age of 14.
+Dodson started his career in go-kart racing before moving up to dirt modifieds at the age of fourteen.
 A few years later, he stopped racing around his Maryland home and traveled to North Carolina and South Carolina to compete in late model racing.
 While racing late models, Dodson signed a driver development deal with Empire Racing Group, a satellite team of Richard Petty Motorsports.

 In 2018, Dodson stepped up to regional touring series, competing with Jefferson Pitts Racing for a limited schedule in the NASCAR K&N Pro Series West.
 The choice to travel to the West Coast and race with JPR was based on the value per start with Dodson not having major corporate backing.

 In May 2019, Dodson joined Vizion Motorsports for his ARCA Menards Series debut at Charlotte Motor Speedway.
 On July 26, 2019, it was announced that Dodson was scheduled to make his NASCAR national series debut driving the No. 32 for Reaume Brothers Racing in the NASCAR Gander Outdoors Truck Series in the 2019 Eldora Dirt Derby, with the potential to add more races with the team later in 2019.
 The announcement came after an opportunity with a different team fell through.
+Dodson would finish the race in 30th.
+He also competed in two NASCAR K&N Pro Series West races with JP Racing, finishing 8th at Evergreen Speedway and 17th at Meridian Speedway.

+Dodson would run four ARCA Menards Series West races with JP Racing in 2020, scoring a best finish of fifth at Irwindale.